stephengineer-CS003A-classroom/CS3A_Assignments/assignments/00_lab_0/README.md

 - Accept [00_lab_0](https://classroom.github.com/a/kk1kb4Ne)
 - Get [basic_test.cpp](basic_test.cpp)

-Before working on assignment, [setup system environment](https://github.com/stephengineer-CS003A-classroom/CS3A_Setup).
+Before working on assignment, [setup system environment](https://github.com/stephengineer-CS003A-classroom/CS3A_Setup) first.

 The following code is the prototype of functions in `array_functions.h`, and you need to implement functions in `array_functions.cpp`